 If you would like to reserve a conference room, please submit the Conference Room Reservation Request Form and you will be notified once your reservation has been approved.
 Generally, it takes Events and Conference Services 3-4 days to approve a location.
 If this procedure is not followed, you are not allowed to use the location, so please plan accordingly.

-There are two very important reasons why the proper travel paperwork must be filed on your behalf before you travel on University business.
+There are two reasons why travel paperwork must be properly filed on your behalf before you can travel on University business.
 The first reason is to ensure you are covered on the University's liability policy in case of an accident.
-The second reason is that the University will not reimburse you for your travel expenses if you take a business-related trip without informing them first.
-The reasoning is that the University needs verification from the Department that funds for your travel are available for your use.
+The second reason is that the University will only reimburse you for travel expenses if approval is obtained prior to travel.
+The University will verifiy whether you have sufficient professional development funds available for your use.

-The form that needs to be filed before you travel is called the Travel Authorization Form (TAF) or more affectionately referred to as "the green form."
-In order for us to process a TAF for you, we will need you to submit the Travel Approval Form at least 3-4 weeks before you travel domestically and 60 days before you travel internationally.
+The department AC will complete the Request for Travel Authorization Approval Form aka "the green form" after you submit the Travel Approval Form at least 30 days before you travel domestically and 60 days before you travel internationally.

-Upon your return, please collect all your travel receipts in an envelope and give them to Josephine Rosas.
-We will process your travel claim and get your reimbursement out to you as soon as possible.
-Reimbursement generally takes 3-4 weeks from the time we submit the claim.
+Upon your return, please collect all your travel receipts and submit to Nancy Santiago.
+She will process your travel expense claim and submit to the travel desk for your reimbursement.
+Reimbursements generally take 1-2 weeks from the time claim is submitted.